jonathan-99/anemometer/README.md

 # The output
 1. test_data_from_counter.csv
-...in the format, "YY-MM-DD HH-SS, XX.X," where X is speed in kmh
+CSV rows using `YY-MM-DD HH-MM-SS, X` format, where X is speed in kmh (float)